LNicholsonDev/Portfolio/README.md

 ## ABOUT ME
 Welcome to my repository!
 I'm a data analyst and developer based in Washington state.
 I'm excited to share my projects with you through this portfolio.

 I developed strong programming skills through independent study and a programming certification this year (2025).
-My passion for data science is driven by a desire to tackle challenging problems in business and science.
+My passion for data science is driven by a desire to tackle challenging problems in business, science, and healthcare.

 Below you will find a collection of my work - Machine Learning models, SQL queries, statistical analyses, database development, Python projects, and other fun stuff.